Skip to content

 Document StructureπŸ”—

-Although CSAF and VEX files ultimately serve different purposes, both CSAF and VEX files meet the CSAF machine-readable standard and use the VEX profile to convey security information.
+Although CSAF advisory and VEX files ultimately serve different purposes, both file types meet the CSAF machine-readable standard and use the VEX profile to convey security information.
 The CSAF standard includes three main sections: document metadata, a product tree and vulnerability metadata.
 The full document structure can be found here.

 The following sections break down the information included in CSAF-VEX documents using the VEX file for CVE-2023-20593 as an example.